esi/esi-docs/docs/community/index.md

 If you want to add images to your service page, be sure to add them to the same directory as your service page.
 Please keep the images small and optimized for the web, no larger than 250KB or 1024x768 pixels.
 Also try to limit the amount of images you use on a single page, preferably no more than 10 unless necessary.

-# Submitting a tool or resource
+# Submitting a library or resource

-If you would like to list your tool or resource here, please submit a pull request to this repository, adding your tool or resource to the table above.
-Please keep the description of your tool or resource brief and to the point.
-If your tool or resource is big enough that you feel it needs its own page, this can be arranged, but please have a discussion about this on [discord](../support.md).
+If you would like to list your library or resource here, please submit a pull request to this repository, adding your library or resource to the table above.
+Please keep the description of your library or resource brief and to the point.
+If your library or resource is big enough that you feel it needs its own page, this can be arranged, but please have a discussion about this on [discord](../support.md).

-## Tools vs. Services
+## Tools vs. Libraries

-The general rule of thumb is that if your project is something that a developer would use to build something else, it's a tool or a resource.
-If it's something that an end user would use directly, i.e. by installing it themselves, or through something already hosted, it's a service.
+The general rule of thumb is that if your project is something that a developer would use to build something else, it's a library or a resource.
+If it's something that an end user would use directly, i.e. by installing it themselves, or through something already hosted, it's a tool or a service.